suntosh/CreateABlueprint/README.md

 Subnet | The subnet that the VM should be a part of.
 Security | HyperGrid Agent installation script run configuration.
-Entitle | Access control - the users that have access to the blue print Advanced | Run as a VM or Save as a blueprint for creating of future similar VM's
+Entitle | Access control - the users that have access to the blue print Advanced | Prefix for the VM name and if the VM needs to be a part an existing cluster.
+Review | Run as a VM or Save as a blueprint for creating of future similar VM's

 ![Step2](images/screen2.png)